 - Run grouping

-What's the difference between the Test Runner and the Dashboard Service?
+What's the difference between the Test Runner and the Cypress Dashboard?

-The Cypress Test Runner is an open-source, downloadable application that facilitates running your tests in a browser.
-This is always free to use and is provided under the MIT licence.
-Our Dashboard Service is a web application that gives you insight into your tests run in Continuous Integration including video recording, screenshots, and logs.
-We offer a variety of plans for the Dashboard Service, including a free plan, an open source plan, and paid plans.
+The Cypress Test Runner is an open-source, downloadable application that runs your tests in a browser.
+The Test Runner is free to use and is provided under the MIT licence.
+The Cypress Dashboard is a SaaS web application that adds a powerful layer of insight and analysis to each test and your test suite as a whole when running the Cypress Test Runner headlessly in your Continuous Integration pipeline.
+With Cypress Dashboard you’ll find video recordings, screenshots, logs, test case history, test analytics, flaky test detection, and more.
+We offer a variety of plans for the Cypress Dashboard, including a free plan, an open source plan, and paid plans.

-Cypress can automatically balance your spec files and run your tests in parallel across available machines when run in Continuous Integration.
+Test Parallelization is the intelligent load balancing of your spec files which runs your tests in parallel across available machines when running in Continuous Integration.
 This ensures that your tests run as fast as possible, with no need for manual configuration.
+Learn more about parallelization in our docs.

 What's run grouping?

-Run grouping helps you organize your tests.
-Cypress offers the ability to group separate `cypress run` tasks within the same run view.
+Run grouping helps you organize your test results in the Cypress Dashboard.
 This is useful if you want to run the same group of tests across different environments, across several directories in a monorepo, and more.
 Read more about grouping in our docs.

-Integration with GitHub is facilitated via the Cypress GitHub App which provides timely and useful test run information within your GitHub workflow via commit status checks and pull-request comments.
+The GitHub Integration provides timely and useful test run information within your GitHub workflow via commit status checks and pull-request comments.
 Read more about GitHub Integration in our docs.

 We have a roadmap packed with ongoing improvements.
 Cypress is getting better and better every day.